 Follow Anna on Twitter: @AnnaOtto5280

 Anna Otto is passionate about providing students with computer science opportunities and supporting 21st century teaching and learning.
 As the Computer Science and Online Learning Coordinator for Adams 12 Five Star Schools, she is responsible for overseeing and facilitating the development of a K-12 computer science pathway and supporting digital literacy and computational thinking integration into core content areas.
 Before joining Adams 12 Five Star Schools, Anna was a 4th and 5th grade teacher, research methods instructor, middle school tech and applied tech teacher, and a tech trainer.
-Anna lives in Longmont, CO where she spends her non-working hours with her husband, chasing their 5 year old twin boys and 7 year old daughter.
+Anna lives in Longmont, CO where she spends her non-working hours with her husband, chasing their 7 year old twin boys and 9 year old daughter.
 She loves to travel all over the world, but is happiest on the beach or snorkeling in a warm ocean.
-After presenting at numerous conferences last summer, including InnEdCO, CSTA, and ISTE, she is hoping to have more down time this summer but is thrilled to be working with an amazing team to organize Rock CS.

 Follow Axel on Twitter: @areitzig